-Student coming to the University of Guelph as a Visiting International Research Student must obtain the appropriate entry permit and abide by all travel restrictions that may be in place including: manditory quarantine, COVID testing requirements etc. at their own cost.
+VIRS students coming to the University of Guelph as a Visiting International Research Student must obtain the appropriate entry permit and abide by all travel restrictions that may be in place including: manditory quarantine, COVID testing requirements etc. at their own cost.
 Incoming students must abide by COVID requirements of the Government of Canada https://travel.gc.ca/travel-covid/travel-restrictions/exemptions and Ontario https://www.ontario.ca/page/travelling-during-covid-19#section-1 and the University of Guelph https://www.uoguelph.ca/covid19/covid-info-for-students

 A Visiting International Research Student (VIRS) is registered as a full-time student in their home country and visiting the University of Guelph for a period of one month or more for training, research or other experiential learning activity.
 These visits are arranged on a collegial basis and contribute to the student completing their research, training or degree requirements at their home University.
 VIRS activities are not part of any existing formal University of Guelph degree program but are meant to facilitate the collegial sharing of expertise, mentoring and supervision with students from abroad on a short-term visiting basis.
 VIRS status does not apply to Post-docs, paid employees or non-student visitors such as guest lecturers or sabbatical stays.
 For a full outline of procedures and responsibilities for the VIRS process see the attached PDF document.

 In order to be a Visiting International Research Student, applicants must:

 - Be registered as a full-time degree-seeking student in good standing at an accredited post-secondary institution outside of Canada (referred to as the Home Institution) at the time of application and during the entirety of their time at the University of Guelph

 - Have written permission from their home institution and acknowledgement that their proposed activities at the University of Guelph are an integral part of their academic program at home.